Skip to content

 How do I secure my MCP server installation?

 Run both mcp-scan and Cisco mcp-scanner against every installed MCP server — neither tool catches everything, but together they cover config-level risks and tool-level patterns.
 Apply least privilege by only installing servers that need the capabilities they expose.
-Review flagged tool descriptions manually, since automated scanners produce roughly 80% false positives on MCP tools.
+Review flagged tool descriptions manually, since pattern-based scanning produces roughly 78% false positives on MCP tool descriptions.
 Check for tool-name shadowing if you run multiple servers.
 Monitor for server mutations between calls.
 Isolate high-risk servers (filesystem, database, code execution) in sandboxed environments when possible.

 Is context7 MCP server safe to use?

-Cisco’s YARA scanner flagged both of context7’s tools for ‘prompt injection’ because their descriptions say ‘You MUST call this function first.’
+Cisco’s pattern-matching scanner flagged both of context7’s tools for ‘prompt injection’ because their descriptions say ‘You MUST call this function first.’
 This is standard MCP tool dependency documentation — it’s how well-written MCP tools declare that one tool should be called before another.
-The YARA rule coercive_injection_generic triggers on any ‘You must call/use this tool’ pattern, which matches normal MCP instructions.
-This is a YARA limitation, not a context7 vulnerability. context7 (51K GitHub stars) appears safe based on this review.
+The pattern rule coercive_injection_generic triggers on any ‘You must call/use this tool’ pattern, which matches normal MCP instructions.
+This is a pattern-matching limitation, not a context7 vulnerability. context7 (~57.6K GitHub stars) appears safe based on this review.

 Suphi Cankurt